jimmynail/RTF-to-Markdown-Service/README.md

 # RTF-to-Markdown-Service
-An Applescript workflow to convert rtf files to markdown, and keep the original file's creatio and modification dates.
+An Applescript workflow to convert rtf files to markdown, and keep the original file's creation and modification dates.

 I wrote this to convert rtf files to plain markdown.
 I take tons of notes, have done for years.
 My archives are in RTF.
 Now I use markdown.